-North Korea slams door on Japan PM Abe visit, calls him a 'moron'
+North Korea slams door on Japan PM Abe visit, calls him an 'idiot'

-SEOUL (Reuters) - North Korea on Thursday called Japanese Prime Minister Shinzo Abe a moron who should not even dream of setting foot in Pyongyang in a state media commentary laden with insults in response to his criticism of the North’s latest weapons test.
+SEOUL (Reuters) - North Korea on Thursday called Japanese Prime Minister Shinzo Abe an “idiot and villain” who should not even dream of setting foot in Pyongyang, in a media commentary laden with insults in response to his criticism of a North Korean weapons test.

-North Korea conducted a test of what it called “super-large multiple rocket launchers” on Oct.
+North Korea tested what it called “super-large multiple rocket launchers” on Oct.
 31, but Japan said they were likely ballistic missiles that violated U.N. sanctions.

 Abe condemned the test at an Asian summit this week, while saying he was eager to meet North Korean leader Kim Jong Un “without conditions” to resolve the issue of Japanese nationals abducted by the isolated state, Kyodo news agency reported citing the Japanese government.

-“Japanese Prime Minister Abe, who is now making such a fuss over our super-large multiple rocket launcher test-fire as if a nuclear warhead had fallen on Japanese soil, is a moron,” the North’s KCNA news agency said, citing a statement by Song Il Ho, its ambassador for ties with Japan.
+“Abe is an idiot and villain as he is making a fuss as if a nuclear bomb was dropped on the land of Japan, taking issue with the DPRK’s test-fire of super-large multiple rocket launchers,” the North’s KCNA state news agency said, citing a statement by Song Il Ho, its ambassador for ties with Japan.

-“Abe, who has been making ill-advised remarks about our legitimate self-defense measures by recklessly wagging his tongue ... should not even dream of crossing the Pyongyang threshold ever.”
+DPRK stands for the Democratic People’s Republic of Korea, North Korea’s official name.

+“Abe would be well-advised not to dream forever of crossing the threshold of Pyongyang as he hurled a torrent of abuse at the just measures of the DPRK for self-defense.”

 In 2002, North Korea admitted that its agents had kidnapped 13 Japanese from the 1960s to the 1980s.
 Japan says 17 of its citizens were abducted, five of whom were repatriated.